 As a hydrogen and fuel cell system can meet various power levels and run-time requirements, implementing a cold ironing power solution can benefit all types of marine and port configurations.
 However, right now there are some types of vessels that would particularly benefit from a cold ironing fuel cell solution.
 Here we are looking at cruise ships, RoRo ships and container feeder ships.

 These types of ships regularly call at the same port and tend to have (somewhat) fixed schedules.
 These vessels would therefore see a rapid return on investment in retrofitting an onshore power connection for their ships.
-By providing ship operators with a zero-emission alternative to running diesel auxiliary engines while at berth, the cold ironing technology would also reduce the ship owners’ fuel costs and increase competitiveness while reducing port GHG and other harmful emissions,
+By providing ship operators with a zero-emission alternative to running diesel auxiliary engines while at berth, the cold ironing technology would also reduce the ship owners’ fuel costs and increase competitiveness while reducing port GHG and other harmful emissions.

 An onshore hydrogen fuel cell solution could also increase the port’s competitiveness as it would remove the need for adding electrical infrastructure.
 In addition, it would add another element of flexibility for the ports.
 If the solution is built on a barge, it would be possible to move it from berth to berth as needed and to anchorage points to power ships that are waiting for mooring space.
 This is something that a short power connection cannot do.